-The Seoul Central District Prosecutors’ Office has dismissed allegations that Hahn Sang-won, CEO of private equity firm Hahn & Co., had evaded taxes.
+The Seoul Central District Prosecutors’ Office has dismissed allegations that an executive in private equity firm Hahn & Co., had evaded taxes.

 The decision, however, is unlikely to salvage the botched Lotte Card acquisition plan by Hahn & Co.

 Lotte to sell 79.8% stake in Lotte Card to MBK-Woori consortium

 Seoul-based PEFs likely to acquire Lotte’s financial arms

 In May, a new KT labor union and a civic group accused an executive in South Korea’s second-largest PEF by assets under management, of tax evasion in 2016.

 The union claimed that the individual should have paid the gift tax when Hahn & Co. sold its entire stake in portfolio company N Search Marketing for 60 billion won ($50.7 million) to Korean telecom firm KT and its affiliate Nasmedia.

 The union and the civic group also insisted that privately held N Search Marketing had been overvalued and its valuation should reduce to nearly one-fourth, citing a valuation guideline under the inheritance & gift tax law.

 Hahn & Co. representatives have questioned the validity of their claims, raising doubts that any individual is subject to gift taxes for an M&A transaction between companies.